Leadership + Committees

 Convention: Derek Ham

-Banquets & Decorations: Mitzy McCorvey and Anna Morrison
+Banquets & Decorations: Mitzy McCorvey & Anna Morrison

 HSCF-Dan L Duncan Scholarship Selection: Gary Rose